-First, you have to figure out where you will place your new aquarium.
-Although not impossible, it is a giant pain to move several hundred pounds of water, coral, and fish, even a few inches.
-Make sure that direct sunlight will not shine on it, especially in the hot summer months.
-You will probably want to place the tank where it can be easily seen and enjoyed from the sitting areas in the room.
+Above all things, you need to figure out where you will put your new aquarium.
+And, be as sure as you can be.
+Although it is not impossible, it is a giant pain to move several hundred pounds of water, coral, and fish, even a few inches.
+You need to make sure that direct sunlight will not shine on it, especially in the hot summer months.
+Think about putting it in a place where the tank can be easily seen and enjoyed from the sitting areas in the room.
 A number of people make their aquarium the primary focal point of the living room and the television secondary.

-Some people are concerned about the effect the weight of a tank and water will have on the floor structure in the room.
-Even a larger tank (55 gal.) weighs about the same as two adult men.
-If you don't feel comfortable with two of your heftier friends standing next to each other in the middle of your living room floor, place the tank against a "bearing wall" (usually an outer wall).
-That's the strongest part of the floor.
+You should think about the effect the weight of a tank and water will have on the floor structure in that part of the room.
+A larger tank (55 gallons) weighs about the same as two to three adult men—roughly 625 pounds.
+The most common size for saltwater aquariums is a 55-gallon tank.
+If you do not feel comfortable with a few of your heftier friends standing next to each other in the middle of your living room floor, then you might want to place the tank against a load bearing wall (usually an outer wall).
+That is the strongest part of the floor.

 Next, measure the amount of area that you have for the tank.
 Remember to keep in mind that you will need sufficient space or access to the tank for cleaning and maintenance and you will need to take into consideration where your electrical outlets are.

 Second, you will want to shop around for a tank, lighting, and the type of stand you will use to display your aquarium.
 Take your measurement notes with you and look for something that will fit what you have the space for.
 Do not make your decision at the first store you come to.
 Check several stores to see what they have to offer, both tank and price-wise, before making a final decision.
 Generally speaking, saltwater fish do much better in larger tanks, at least 55 gallons or so.
 The normal measurements for a 55-gallon tank are about 4-feet wide by 16-inches deep.